Sig Sauer P938 Review : Single Action, Single Stack

 The P938 is capable of some very good accuracy, especially for a handgun of its class.
 The excellent sights, something missing on some comparable guns, are huge contributor to this.
 While I found the P938’s accuracy good, I felt like it was on par with what should be expected of a handgun of this size.
 The one thing lacking in the P938’s accuracy category was in strings of rapid fire.

 While I am able to lock the smaller P238 into an immovable grasp, I found myself unable to do so with the more powerful 9mm.
 I could lock the gun down but with the gun’s mere 16 ounces and very narrow grip, balancing speed and accuracy meant that speed to a big hit.
-That is the trade-off you make for a very small, lightweight gun, but it’s a pretty important one.
-This may be a personal thing so I won’t hit it too hard in the Report Card.
+This is the compromise you accept when choosing such a small pistol, which is indeed significant.
+However, this might be a matter of personal preference, so I won’t overly criticize it in the Report Card.

 Ergonomics